How to review a draft patent application and provide useful comments

 1. a Word doc containing the written description and claims;

-2. a PDF file of the drawings.
+2. a PDF file of the drawings, if any.

 To mark up drawings, consider using a different color and then emailing a color copy of your marked-up figures to your patent attorney.
 If you don’t have a color scanner, perhaps smartphone photos will suffice.
-It can help to circle any drawing edits so that they will not be easily missed.
+It may help to circle any drawing edits so that they will not be easily missed.

 How should you review and revise patent claims?

-When reviewing claims, do not focus on the grammar or sentence structure.
+When reviewing claims, do not focus on grammar or sentence structure.
 Patent claims read like a foreign language.
 Instead, focus on the substance of the claims.
 Do you understand what your independent claims cover?

 Look for any particular features currently included in an independent claim that might be easily avoided by competitors.
 If you find such claim limitations, discuss with your patent attorney whether it would make sense to move such features into dependent claims or omit them entirely.